quic-mtuttle/aimet/Docs/featureguide/seq_mse.rst

 (i.e. per layer) such that the difference between the original output activation and the corresponding quantization-aware output activation is minimized.

-Since SeqMSE is search-based rather than learning-based, it possesses several advantages:
+Since SeqMSE is search-based rather than learning-based, it has several advantages:

-- It requires only a small amount of calibration data,
+- It requires only a small amount of calibration data
-- It approximates the global minimum without getting trapped in local minima, and
+- It approximates the global minimum without getting trapped in local minima
-- It is robust to overfitting.
+- It is robust to overfitting

 Workflow
 ========